akufadhl/Tuladha-Jejeg-OT/README.md

 - **Javanese Text**: a sample text to preview the font. (still growing).
 - **makefile**: makefile file to build the font from source and do a fontbakery test.

+## DISCLAIMER
+This opentype conversion of Tuladha Jejeg is not a perfect conversion of its *Graphite* origin.
+Bugs and Weird things may appear.
+If so, please file an issue or a bug report and we will do our best to fix and refine the font.

 ## Special Thanks
 - [Ben Mitchell](http://www.fontpad.co.uk/), [Georg Seifert](https://github.com/schriftgestalt) | OTFeatures, No Collisions Idea
 - [John Hudson](https://github.com/TiroTypeworks) | Specimen images